-Whenever the guinea pigs try to establish dominance it may look like a fight but it is absolutely a normal process, so give them some time to fix things, however, do keep an eye on them.
+Whenever the guinea pigs try to establish dominance, it may look like a fight but it is absolutely a normal process.
+Thus, give them some time to fix things, however, do keep an eye on them.
 If you feel like the “ritual” is getting out of control, then follow the instructions that you will find in the following sections.

 Two Male Guinea Pigs Fighting

-Step 1: Indentify the Reason Why They Fight
+Step 1: Identify the Reason Why They Fight

 The first thing you would want to do is try and identify the reason why the two might be fighting.
 Take a close look at our list at the beginning of the article.
 Are you sure that the cage is big enough?
 Are the cavies feeling healthy?
 Do they have enough toys?